CHANGES TO PROCESSES DUE TO COVID-19

 Permit fees will be determined during the review process.
 Upon approval, an invoice will be emailed to you for payment.
 Payment must be made by phone using a credit card before the final permit will be issued.

 Permit applications and/or payments will not be accepted in person at the Municipal Center.

 Electrical Equipment Access

 One obstacle City employees face when trying to obtain access to electrical equipment is fences.
 The two electrical facilities that City employees most often will need to access are transformers and pedestals.
 When installing a fence, residents should adhere to the following regulations in respect to transformers and pedestals.

-In order to provide sufficient access for DPU-E, the following requirements shall be met if a transformer is located near the fence.
+In order to provide sufficient access for the Department of Public Utilities - Electric, the following requirements shall be met if a transformer is located near the fence:

 A five-foot (5') clearance on all sides, with a removable fence (pins) or gate in front of the side in which the transformer opens (side with lock).

 A ten-foot (10') clearance must be kept in front of the side on which the transformer opens, if no gate or removable section of the fence is incorporated.

 If proper clearance cannot be achieved, a gate or removable fence section must be installed in a manner so that the section can be removed without the use of tools.

-In order to provide sufficient access for DPU-E, the following conditions must be met if a pedestal is located near the fence.
+In order to provide sufficient access for the Department of Public Utilities - Electric, the following condition must be met if a pedestal is located near the fence: